 Cost: $60 including delivery; delivery outside Alameda $10 extra

 The art studio in Walnut Creek, located in the Palos Verdes Mall, is a treasure trove for creative types with camps, classes and parties galore.
-During shelter-in place, they are offering a nice selection of craft kits, including a Safari Craft Kit (our favorite!) and a DIY Party Kit.
+During shelter-in place, they are offering a nice selection of craft kits, including a Pirate Craft Kit (our favorite!) and a Critter Kit.
 Even better, they will personally deliver the kit to you if you live in Concord, Walnut Creek, Pleasant Hill, Lafayette, Orinda or Moraga.

 Decorate a canvas tote, take an at-home painting class, paint ceramics and more.
 All these kits and tons of other options are available for pick up or delivery from The Art Beat in Campbell.